Skip to content

 const state = Store.make<TaskState>(initialTask(id));

-const rename = yield* Event.make<string>().pipe(
+const rename = yield* Event.input<string>().pipe(

 Event.handler((title) =>